Choctaw Tribal School System

 The Choctaw Tribal School System is a school system based in the community of Choctaw, Mississippi (US).
-An entity operated by the federally recognized Mississippi Band of Choctaw Indians, the district consists of eight schools in three counties: Neshoba, Leake, and Newton.
+An entity operated by the federally recognized Mississippi Band of Choctaw Indians, the system consists of eight schools in three counties: Neshoba, Leake, and Newton.
 It has a total enrollment of 1,700 to 1,800 students.
 It is the largest unified and locally controlled Indian school system in the United States.
 It is affiliated with the Bureau of Indian Education (BIE).
-The current Director of Schools is Mrs. Delnita Jones.
+The current director of schools is Delnita Jones.

 All eight schools are Title I schools with a majority of students being bilingual, speaking both Choctaw and English.

 The National Center for Education Statistics classifies the school system and its schools as public.

 Accreditation

 The Choctaw Tribal School System and its schools are accredited by the Mississippi Department of Education, as well as by the Southern Association of Colleges and Schools.

 Eligibility

 Students must belong to a recognized Native American tribe and be, at minimum, one-fourth Native American to attend the schools.